 TSM-Canada (English): Tailings Management Protocol

 The Water Stewardship protocol was developed by experts from across the industry to measure water governance, operational water management, watershed-level planning and water performance and reporting at the mine-site level.

-The TSM Water Stewardship Protocol strengthens the standards included in TSM and will guide the development of water stewardship practices in a manner that will go beyond legal compliance.
+The TSM Water Stewardship Protocol strengthens the standards included in TSM and guides the development of water stewardship practices in a manner that goes beyond legal compliance.

 To achieve good performance, a facility must demonstrate that commitments and accountabilities related to water stewardship are in place and that water-related plans and management systems are implemented, which includes preparation of a water balance, a water monitoring program, and response and contingency plans for water-related risks and incidents.

 TSM-Canada (English): Water Stewardship Protocol